LinuxForHealth/health-patterns/clinical-ingestion/README.md

 	* NIFI_SERVER and FHIR_LISTEN_PORT should be known values from the setup above.
 	* The result of this command should be an HTTP 200 response indicating that it was successfully submitted.

-2. Submit the FHIR bundle to the kafka topic configured above ("kafka.topic.in" parameter in "Clinical Ingestion Flow Kafka Parameter Context")
+2. Submit the FHIR bundle to the kafka topic configured above ("kafka.topic.in" parameter in "Clinical Ingestion Kafka Parameter Context")
-	* Using the configured kafka broker ("kafka.brokers" parameter in "Clinical Ingestion Flow Kafka Parameter Context"), post the FHIR bundle of your choice and the Clinical Ingestion Flow will automatically react and begin processing.
+	* Using the configured kafka broker ("kafka.brokers" parameter in "Clinical Ingestion Kafka Parameter Context"), post the FHIR bundle of your choice and the Clinical Ingestion Flow will automatically react and begin processing.
 	* Posting data to kafka is a well-documented process, but there are no single line examples on how to post an entire file.
 If you need help posting to a kafka topic, please start here: https://kafka.apache.org/quickstart#quickstart_send

 Once submitted, you will see the bundle traverse the NiFi flow, resulting in many successful flowfiles accumulating at the end of the flow.